DarylWxc/Blog-Backup/source/_posts/DearDiary.md

  - Catch My Breath

 ## 2023/8/25
-***dear diary,today i have some thing to do,so i don't got the time to do the listening practice for my learning.I'm just want to have a rest for myself.And charge the energy for me,then ready to strive for the next week.Come on!!!I can do it.***
+***dear diary,today i have some thing to do,so i don't got the time to do the listening practice for my learning.I'm just want to have a rest for myself.And charge the energy for me,then ready to strive for the next week.Come on!!!I can do it.And i have tried a lot of ways to push the code for github.com,that's a shame,but i made it.***

 ### Background Music
  - 빛과 그림자 (Light And Shadow)